 - parish funds

-Two Councillors are also trustees of the Memorial Hall (Helen Datson and Rick Leyland)
+Two Councillors are also trustees of the Memorial Hall and Fountain (Helen Datson and Rick Leyland)

 The Parish Council is a statutory consultee on planning matters – it does not have decision making powers and does not offer advice on planning issues.